-There are an overwhelming number of ways to volunteer, and since I started traveling more than four years ago, I have tried most of them.
-I used a placement company on my RTW trip to find a monastery in Nepal where I could teach, I have taken recommendations from travelers on the road, and now I most often volunteer independently with small organizations I find organically as I travel.
-Your next step is to assess your time commitment and your personal volunteer motivations to pick your best-fit option.
+There are an overwhelming number of ways to volunteer, and since I started traveling more than four years ago, I’ve tried most of them.
+I used a placement company on my round-the-world trip to find a monastery in Nepal where I could teach, I’ve taken recommendations from travelers on the road, and now I most often volunteer independently with small organizations I find organically as I travel.
+Your next step is to assess your time commitment and your personal volunteer motivations.

-- Independent volunteering: Independent volunteering is ideal for long-term travelers and those on a flexible round the world trip if you don’t know when or where you might be traveling.
-There is usually little or no facilitation—you must arrange all travel, accommodation, and food and in exchange the fees are low or free.
-You are traditionally working directly with the project/organization on a very hands-on level.
+- Independent volunteering: Independent volunteering is ideal for long-term travelers and those on a flexible round-the-world trip who don’t know when or where they might be traveling.
+There’s usually little or no facilitation, so you must arrange all travel, accommodation, and food.
+In exchange, the fees are low or free.
+You’re traditionally working directly with the project/organization on a very hands-on level.

 - Placement companies: Middlemen take a fee to match you with a specific type of volunteer project and usually offer a medium level of facilitation.
 Ideal for very specific or niche volunteer experiences and either short or long time commitments.

 - Voluntours: These offer a high level of facilitation and are ideal for those on a short vacation who want to pack in a lot of sites with a nod to service integrated into the trip.
 Voluntours are expensive and the ratio of touring to service can vary greatly.
 Usually, the bulk of your fee goes to the tour company itself.

 - Social enterprises: All travelers can support the small businesses working within their own local communities for change.
 If you can only volunteer for a very short time, consider nixing the volunteering and instead infusing your money into local communities as you travel.
 Volunteering is not always the right choice on every trip, but you can still do good by choosing restaurants, shops, and business with an underlying social mission.